-Pacing is your ability to adjust your level of productivity to something you can maintain indefinitely.
+Pacing is a soft skill that enables you to adjust your level of productivity to something you can maintain indefinitely.

 Companies place ever-increasing demands on their employees for more productivity but offer little-to-no guidance on how this can be achieved.
 As contemporary management practices are based on a philosophy of only focusing on what you can measure, the road to more productivity is stated to be: